Inspiration What Does the Color Red Mean in Art and Symbolically

-Colour red in the modern era
+What does the color red mean in the modern era?

 Throughout the history of fashion, different designers have unveiled their own timeless takes on red.
-What set apart esteemed designer Christian Louboutin is his specific shade colour of choice – the Chinese Red.
+What set apart esteemed designer Christian Louboutin is his specific shade color of choice – the Chinese Red.
 In 1992, he unveiled his red-bottomed shoes, which quickly became his brand’s signature style.
-He has trademarked these red soles and now, they are seen as a sign of luxury and elegance; this is a great example of the colour red symbolism.
+He has trademarked these red soles and now, they are seen as a sign of luxury and elegance; this is a great example of the color red symbolism.

 Christian Louboutin New York Fashion Show, Fall/Winter 2017.

-Colour Red in Art
+Color Red in Art

 Bison Painting – UNESCO World Heritage, Cave of Altamira, Spain.